 Effect of list revisions-The International Lists or adaptations of them, in use in this country since 1900, have been revised approximately every 10 years so that the disease classification may be consistent with advances in medical science and with changes in diagnostic practice.
 Each revision of the International Lists has produced some break in comparability of cause-of-death statistics.
-Cause-of-death statistics beginning with 1979 are classified by NCHS according to the ICD-9 (World Health Organization, 1977).
-For a discussion of each of the classifications used with death statistics since 1900, see the Technical Appendix in Vital Statistics of the United States, 1979, Volume II, Mortality, Part A, section 7, pages 9-14.
+Cause-of-death statistics beginning with 1979 are classified by NCHS according to the ICD-9 (11).
+For a discussion of each of the classifications used with death statistics since 1900, see Technical Appendix in Vital Statistics of the United States.
+1979, Volume II, Mortality, Part A, Section 7, pages 9-14.

 A dual coding study was undertaken between the Ninth and the Eighth Revisions to measure the extent of discontinuity in cause-of-death statistics resulting from introducing the new Revision.
-An initial study for the List of 72 Selected Causes of Death and the List of 10 Selected Causes of Infant Death has been published (NCHS, 1980).
-The List of 10 Selected Causes of Infant Death is a basic NCHS tabulation list but is not used in this volume.
+An initial study for the List of 72 Selected Causes of Death and the List of 10 Selected Causes of Infant Death has been published (12).
+The List of 10 Selected Causes of Infant Death is a basic NCHS tabulation list not used in this volume but used for provisional data in the Monthly Vital Statistics Report, another NCHS publication.
 Comparability studies were also undertaken between the Eighth and Seventh, Seventh and Sixth, and Sixth and Fifth Revisions.
 For additional information about these studies, again see the 1979 Technical Appendix.

-Significant coding changes during the Ninth Revision-Since the implementation of ICD-9 in the United States, effective with mortality data for 1979, several coding changes have been introduced.
+Significant coding changes during the Ninth Revision- Since the implementation of ICD-9 in the United States, effective with mortality data for 1979, several coding changes have been introduced.
 The more important changes will be discussed below.
-In early 1983, a change was made in the coding of Acquired immunodeficiency syndrome (AIDS) and Human immunodeficiency virus (HIV) infection, which affected data from 1981 onward.
+In early 1983, a change was made in the coding of Acquired immunodeficiency syndrome (AIDS) and Human immunodeficiency virus (HIV) infection, which affected data from 1981 to 1986.
 Also effective with data year 1981 was a coding change for poliomyelitis.
 For data year 1982, a change was made in the definition of child (which affects the classification of deaths to a number of categories, including Child battering and other maltreatment), and in guidelines for coding deaths to the category Child battering and other maltreatment (ICD No. E967).
-Detailed discussion of these changes may be found in the technical appendix for previous volumes.
+During the calendar year 1985 detailed instructions for coding motor vehicle accidents involving all-terrain vehicles (ATV's) were implemented to ensure consistency in coding these accidents.
+Effective with data year 1986, "primary" and "invasive" tumors, unspecified, were classified as "malignant"; these neoplasms had previously been classified to Neoplasms of unspecified nature (ICD-9 No. 239).
+Detailed discussion of these changes may be found in the Technical Appendix for previous volumes.